-Informing and engaging through meaningful communication is crucial to empower all stakeholders to make the right decisions towards less carbon-intensive options.
+Informing and engaging through meaningful communication is crucial to empower all stakeholders to make the right decisions towards less carbonintensive options.

 Small change, big difference.

-Surprising customers with the fact that they can have a meaningful positive impact on the environment without a significant sacrifice was a very effective nudging tool.
+Surprising customers with the fact that they can have a meaningful positive impact on the environment without a significant sacrifice is a very effective nudging tool.

 Joining a movement.

-Demonstrating that the choice they are making is one that many more people are making too was a very effective nudging tool.
+Demonstrating that the choice they are making is one that many more people are making too is a very effective nudging tool.